Adapting at Speed

 SD-WAN also comes into its own for companies setting up offices overseas.
 The conventional method - an MPLS style network and the provision of a WAN link - can take months to procure.
 With a software defined wide area network, it’s possible to install a simple internet line and layer SD-WAN on top of it within days.
 This speed to operation is equally advantageous for setting up temporary offices in the UK, e.g. a construction site or pop up business.

-When procuring a Software Defined Wide Area Network, there are some common considerations.
+When procuring a Software Defined Wide Area Network, there are common considerations.
 It depends on the provider of course, but set-up costs are typically lower for international sites and will be higher in the UK in comparison with MPLS.

 SD-WAN is key to an Adaptive Technology model, and your heavier upfront investment can be offset by longer-term cost efficiencies.
 For example, you only pay the provider for what you use, and will spend less implementing new tech.